m-horsch/m-horsch.github.io/_posts/2023-08-16-Toroidal-AStar.md

 The combination of multiple hikers, a prioritization scheme, and a penalty on length, is pretty effective for 3x3 Toroidals.
 Surely this problem can be considered "solved."

 **Not so fast.**  I applied this heuristic technique to 4x4 Toroidals.
 I mentioned in the previous posting that IDS couldn't solve any of them in a time limit of 60 seconds, even if all the useless sequences are prevented.
 Well, A\* MTC cannot solve any of them either.
-At least, not yin under 60 seconds.
+At least, not in under 60 seconds.

 The problem is that 4x4 is not just a little bigger than 3x3.
 It's a lot bigger.
 The number of clones created for 3x3 Toroidals is manageable, but starts becoming a problem for 4x4, and larger sizes.
 The number of hikers at any time is a measure of how much memory the algorithm needs to solve a Toroidal.
 The better a heuristic is, the less memory it will need.
 The first thing we'll try is a better heuristic, which will focus even more on the promising arrangements, and to some degree, limit the number of hikers used.
 Surprisingly, it will help enough to solve 4x4 Toroidals.